jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

      - Type casting
      - Lag functions
      - Others
-- **Tableau** for final visulaisations
+- **Tableau** for final visualizations
      - Building Dashboards
      - Creating Theme
-     - ADD MORE HERE
+     - Navigation through dashboard

 ## Process

 ### Data Collection
-Strava allows for the bulk downlaod of all data held for any account.
+Strava allows for the bulk download of all data held for any account.
 Once requested I have access to all the data that Strava has associated with my account.
 The relevant information for this project is a .csv file with the metadata for all activities and .gpx files for each individual activity.
 For Strava each run counts as a single 'activity'

 *It should be noted that the Strava app appears to try and take a GPS reading every second, therefore for nearly all cases a new datapoint is created every second*